lucasdesenna/scoreboard-generator/README.md

 This program parses a properly formatted invitation list into a customer scoreboard.
 The user is then given the option to add new invitations to the scoreboard or upload it as a JSON string.

+#### Important

-!IMPORTANT!: Invitation lists must be text files containing a single '$inviter-id $invitee-id' pair per line.
-Ids must be integers.
+Invitation lists must be text files containing a single '$inviter-id $invitee-id' pair per line.
+IDs must be integers.

 ## Installation